An extension of the L\'{e}vy characterization to fractional Brownian motion: Introduction

-\subsection{\textit{\textrm{Discussion}}}
+\subsection{Discussion}

-If $H =\frac12 $, then the assumption \textbf{(c)} means that the process $X$ is a martingale.
-If $X$ is a martingale, then the condition \textbf{(b)} means that $X^2_t - t$ is a martingale.
-Hence we obtain the classical L{\'e}vy characterization theorem, when $H=\frac12$.
-Note that in this case the property \textbf{(a)} follows from the fact that $ X$ is a standard Brownian motion.
+If $H =\frac12 $, then assumption (c) means that the process $X$ is a martingale.
+If $X$ is a martingale, then condition (b) means that $X^2_t - t$ is a martingale.
+Hence, we obtain the classical L{\'e}vy characterization theorem when $H=\frac12$.
+Note that, in this case, property (a) follows from the fact that $ X$ is a standard Brownian motion.

-Fractional Brownian motion $X$ also has the following property (see e.g., \cite{rogers}): for $t > 0 $
+Fractional Brownian motion $X$ also has the following property (see, e.g., \cite{rogers}): for $t > 0, $

-as $n\to \infty $.
-To check that (\ref{eq:1-H}) holds for fractional Brownian motion, similarly to \eqref{eq:modified}, one can use self-similarity and ergodicity of the fractional Gaussian noise sequence.
-This gives another possibility to generalize the quadratic variation property of standard Brownian motion.
-However, it is difficult to replace the condition \textbf{(b)} by the condition (\ref {eq:1-H}).

-\begin{rmk} In the recent work by Hu et al. \cite{hns}, the condition \textbf{(b)} is replaced by the condition (\ref{eq:1-H}), and with the additional assumption that $[M]$ is absolutely continuous with respect to the Lebesgue measure for $H > \frac12 $.
-The authors show that the conditions \textbf{(a)}, \textbf{(c)}, and (\ref{eq:1-H}) also characterize fractional Brownian motion.
-In our work we do not suppose the absolute continuity of $[M]$ but prove it under other assumptions; however, we restrict ourselves to \textbf{(b)}.
+as $n\to\infty$.
+To check that (\ref{eq:1-H}) holds for fractional Brownian motion, similarly to~\eqref{eq:modified}, one can use self-similarity and ergodicity of the fractional Gaussian noise sequence.
+This provides another possibility to generalize the quadratic variation property of standard Brownian motion.
+However, it is difficult to replace condition (b) by the condition (\ref {eq:1-H}). \begin{rmk} In the recent work of Hu et al. \cite{hns}, condition (b) is replaced by the condition (\ref{eq:1-H}), with the additional assumption that $[M]$ is absolutely continuous with respect to the Lebesgue measure for $H > \frac12 $.
+The authors show that conditions (a), (c) and (\ref{eq:1-H}) also characterize fractional Brownian motion.
+In our work, we do not suppose the absolute continuity of $[M]$, but prove it under other assumptions; however, we restrict ourselves to (b). \end{rmk}